-If you have reached the grand old age of 50 — or even a few years beyond — you’ve probably had a moment of clarity about your financial future.
+If you have reached the grand old age of 50, you’ve probably had a moment of clarity about your financial future.
 Perhaps you’ve taken stock of your retirement nest egg and found it a bit wanting.

 Following are six ways to boost your savings efforts so you can retire with a greater sense of security.